Nodes

 Here MediaSession reads the buffer_seconds value it wrote in the previous

-tick, then writes the next value in run.
+tick, then writes the next value in update.

-Each output is owned by exactly one node, so there is never ambiguity about
+Each state variable is owned by exactly one node, so there is never ambiguity about

 who produced a value.